 If you are accessing a file that isn't located in your assets directory, you must use file://<URL> to specify the file path (for files outside of your application’s asset directory).
 Only files in your assets directory should use the asset:// path.

-For more information about referencing files in the file system, see File system access for apps.
+For more information about referencing files in the file system, see Working with the file system.

 Example 1: An image file exists in your assets directory and you reference it using a relative path.
 For example, you can reference imageSource as follows:

 - This image path was previously resolved to file:///dev/sfs/IMG/personal/3.jpg.

 - The image path is now resolved to asset:///dev/sfs/IMG/personal/3.jpg.

 - Since the asset:// scheme is used, Cascades looks for the path and file within your assets directory, which may not exist.